robb-broome/params_deserializers/README.md

 `better_params` will now be available to your controller action.

-`deserialize_params_with` passes on any remaining keys in the options hash to `before_filter`, which means you can restrict deserialization to only certain controller actions:
+`deserialize_params_with` passes on any remaining keys in the options hash to `before_action`, which means you can restrict deserialization to only certain controller actions:

 ```ruby
   deserialize_params_with UserParamsDeserializer, as: :better_params, only: [:create, :update]